-If corrections have been made to the loss amount (e.g., federal audit or amended return), you must report the corrected amount when you
+If corrections have been made to the loss amount (e.g., federal audit or amended return), you must report the corrected amount when you file.

-=Note Ensure you have filed returns (i.e., Form IL-1120, Form IL-1120-ST, Form IL-1041, or Form IL-1065) for all periods in which you were required to file an Illinois return.
+Note ■ Ensure you have filed returns for all periods in which you were required to file an Illinois return.
 Unfiled returns may result in disallowed losses, processing delays, and further correspondence from IDOR.

-If you need more information about Illinois NLDs see Appendix C or the 86 III.
+If you need more information about Illinois NLD, see Schedule NLD instructions or the 86 Ill.
 Adm.
 Code Sections 100.2050 and 100.2300 through 100.2330, available on our website at tax.illinois.gov.

-What are the limitations of the Illinois NLD?
+What are the carry provisions of the Illinois NLD?